zmkfirmware/zmk/docs/docs/behaviors/hold-tap.md

 <TabItem value="tap-preferred">

-> The 'tap-preferred' flavor triggers the hold behavior when the `tapping-term-ms` has expired.
-Pressing another key within `tapping-term-ms` does not affect the decision.
+The 'tap-preferred' flavor triggers the hold behavior when the [`tapping-term-ms`](#tapping-term-ms) has expired.
-> When the hold-tap key is released and the hold behavior has not been triggered, the tap behavior will trigger.

-Like other flavors of hold-tap, releasing the 'tap-preferred' hold-tap before [`tapping-term-ms`](#tapping-term-ms) has expired will invoke the 'tap'.
-Holding it for past the tapping-term will invoke the 'hold'.

 <AnimationPlayer auto small name="tap_preferred_comparison" />

-As shown below, pressing other keys while the 'tap-preferred' hold-tap is pressed does not interrupt its activity.
+As shown below, pressing another key within [`tapping-term-ms`](#tapping-term-ms) does not affect the hold-tap decision; only the press duration will decide if the 'tap-preferred' hold-tap is a 'hold' or a 'tap'.

 <AnimationPlayer auto small name="tap_preferred_hold_tap_up" />